antmd/MailPluginManager/README.markdown

 * Ensure that run paths through the app all quit when appropriate.
 * Add authorizations where needed when accessing files the user needs admin for.
+* Change the MailBundle class to cache the list of mail plugins so that there is no need to rehit for update info.
+* Setup actions to watch changes of files to note when Plugins become active, disabled, domain change.
 * Add complete error handling.
-* Setup actions to watch changes of files to note when Plugins become active, disabled, domain change.
-* Update remote file URLs
+* Update remote file URLs (can we use github link?)
 * Add real version information to the uuids file for system, mail and message.
-* *These are would be nice*
+* *Would be nice*
 * Parse company Name from the Get Info string of info.plist

 #### Manager Interface

-* Add an Update All Plugins button to Manager window when relevant.
 * Add support for different domain installation.
 * Support the `<LibraryDomain>` path prefix.
+* Add an Update All Plugins button to Manager window when relevant.
 * Handle install path with a full URL.

 #### Tool

-* Add an Update All Plugins button to Multi Plugin window when relevant.
 * During the boot validation process, we need to be able to skip items the user has previously seen and dismissed.
 * Build out Launch Agent scheduling for boot-time validation and plugin scheduling.
 * Crash Reporting.
-* Core Data repo for crash reports (previous updates as well?) so I can know which have been sent and allows for resending possibility.
 * What happens when a command is sent and the app is already running?
+* Add an Update All Plugins button to Multi Plugin window when relevant.

 #### launchd values of interest (for boot time agent setup)